rouvinerh/CTF/Inj3ction TIme/README.md

 This gave me '5.5.58-0ubuntu0.14.04.1', which is a MySQL server,

 After which, I queried the table_name from information_schema.tables, which is a payload I googled after looking for queries with UNION.
-My payload was '1 UNION SELECT table_name,NULL,NULL,NULL FROM information_schema.tables.
+My payload was '1 UNION SELECT table_name,2,3,4 FROM information_schema.tables.

 Scroll down and we can find the table_name with the flag, 'w0w_y0u_f0und_m3'.